Back to view all work

 It starts with UX

-This charity has a LOT of user groups!
+This charity has a lot of user groups.
 Donors of stuff, donors of money, volunteers, fundraisers, corporate donors, brand partnerships, the press.
-And that’s outside the people they actually help.
-Beneficiaries of the service AND the professionals that refer them were in the mix, too, each group having its own requirements both in features and content.
+And that's before you get to the people they actually help - beneficiaries of the service and the professionals that refer them - each group with its own requirements in both features and content.

-Our team mapped out every user journey, the key pages that deliver the best experience for each user group and of course, the transactions – those interactive elements that let us know we’re getting results.
+Our team mapped out every user journey, the key pages that deliver the best experience for each user group, and the transactions - those interactive elements that tell you whether you're actually getting results.

-With UX then mapped out and agreed, we got the crayons out.
+With UX mapped out and agreed, we got the crayons out.

 Essential to the success of this project was working with the agency behind the Little Village branding, Coyote.
-These guys had developed a beautiful and engaging brand look and feel, and our UI team wanted to create an interface worthy of hosting it.
-Mobile-first elements we developed included a gorgeous little mobile nav that provided three shortcuts to the top tasks we knew users would want to do.
-Other key Ui features included a CMS editable wish list to prevent donors of stuff from sending bits that we couldn’t afford to store at any given time.
-But most importantly, for Christmas 2020, we designed a whole new online shop, allowing supporters of the case to buy a gift from one family to another in the form of a Christmas gift card.
+They had developed a beautiful and engaging brand look and feel, and our UI team wanted to create an interface worthy of hosting it.
+Mobile-first elements included a gorgeous little mobile nav that provided three shortcuts to the top tasks we knew users would want to do.
+Other key UI features included a CMS-editable wish list to prevent donors sending items the charity couldn't afford to store at any given time.
+And for Christmas 2020, we designed a whole new online shop - allowing supporters to buy a gift from one family to another in the form of a Christmas gift card.

-We didn’t have long to get this thing built – design ran into September, and we needed to be live in time for Christmas campaign time.
+We didn't have long to build it - design ran into September, and we needed to be live in time for the Christmas campaign.
 Our brilliant partners Team Satori worked with our PM team to get every feature coded, tested and live.
-The efforts of two work placement aficionados were essential in making sure it all worked as it should, combined with a brilliant client team that worked tirelessly on content.
-A few late nights later, and we were live in early November.
+The efforts of two work placement contributors were essential to making sure it all worked as it should, combined with a brilliant client team that worked tirelessly on content.
+A few late nights later, we were live in early November.

 The results

-A gorgeous website that finally works on mobile, plus increased traffic, decreased pressure on the charity comms channels, and over £30,000 in donations generated through this store in the three weeks leading up to Christmas.
-Not to mention a headless build with super speed (oh hi Google), a CMS that doesn’t make admins want to hit their head against their laptops, and a flexible component build, meaning that if changes were needed in January and beyond, they would need our dev team to do them.
+A gorgeous website that finally worked on mobile, plus increased traffic, decreased pressure on the charity's comms channels, and over £30,000 in donations generated through the shop in the three weeks leading up to Christmas.
+Add to that a headless build with super-fast load times, a CMS that doesn't make admins want to headbutt their laptops, and a flexible component build - meaning changes in January and beyond wouldn't need a developer to implement them.

 No items found.